openebs-archive/openebs-docs/docs/architecture.md

-OpenEBS solution/project has many components , which can be grouped into three categories
+OpenEBS solution/project has many components , which can be grouped into the following categories

-1. Control plane components, the names of which start with Maya-*
+- Control plane components, the names of which start with Maya-*
-2. Data plane components - Jiva and cStor
+- Data plane components - Jiva and cStor
-3. Configuration and monitoring components - Node disk manager and integrations with Prometheus, Grafana, Fluentd and Jaeger
+- Node disk manager

-# Components overview
+- Integrations with cloud native tools  - Integrations with Prometheus, Grafana, Fluentd and Jaeger

 ## Control Plane